sturdy-dev/semantic-code-search/README.md

   -n N, --n-results N   Number of results to return
   -e {vscode,vim}, --editor {vscode,vim}
-                        Editor to open selected result in
+                        Editor to open selected result in -c, --cluster         Generate clusters of code that is semantically similar.
+You can use this to spot near duplicates, results are simply printed to stdout --cluster-max-distance THRESHOLD
+                        How close functions need to be to one another to be clustered.
+Distance 0 means that the code is identical, smaller values (e.g. 0.2, 0.3) are stricter and result in fewer matches --cluster-min-lines SIZE
+                        Ignore clusters with code snippets smaller than this size (lines of code).
+Use this if you are not interested in smaller duplications (eg. one liners) --cluster-min-cluster-size SIZE
+                        Ignore clusters smaller than this size.
+Use this if you want to find code that is similar and repeated many times (e.g. >5) --cluster-ignore-identincal
+                        Ignore identical code / exact duplicates (where distance is 0)
 ```

 ## How it works